Mazur's isogeny theorem

 \begin{proof}[Proof of Proposition \ref{multprop}] Let $J_e(p)$ denote the Eisenstein quotient of $J_0(p)$ and write $f_p: X_0(p) \rightarrow J_0(p) \rightarrow J_e(p)$ for the composition of the Abel--Jacobi map with base point $\infty$ and the quotient map to $J_e(p)$.
 We have that $\widetilde{f_p(x)} = \widetilde{f_p(\infty)}$, and since the rank of $J_e(p)(\Q)$ is $0$, and $q > 2$, we have that $f_p(x) = f_p(\infty)$.
 By Proposition \ref{form_inf}, the map $f_p$ is a formal immersion at $\tilde{x}$, and we may then apply Lemma \ref{form_inj} to conclude that $x = \infty$. \end{proof}

-\begin{remark} An alternative to using the Eisenstein quotient is to instead use the \emph{winding quotient} of $J_0(p)$, constructed by Merel in \citep{merel} some years later than Mazur's construction of the Eisenstein quotient.
-The winding quotient turns out to be the largest quotient of $J_0(p)$ that has has rank $0$ over $\Q$, and the proof of this result is more straightforward than the proof that the Eisenstein quotient is non-trivial and has rank $0$ over $\Q$.
+\begin{remark} An alternative to using the Eisenstein quotient is to instead use the \emph{winding quotient} of $J_0(p)$, constructed by Merel in \citep{merel}, some years later than Mazur's construction of the Eisenstein quotient.
+The winding quotient is conjecturally the \emph{largest} quotient of $J_0(p)$ that has has rank $0$ over $\Q$, and the proof of the fact that the winding quotient is non-trivial and has rank $0$ over $\Q$ is more straightforward than the analogous result for the Eisenstein quotient.
 However, this fact still relies on many deep results.
 The construction of the winding quotient allowed Merel to prove the uniform boundedness theorem for torsion subgroups of elliptic curves over number fields \citep[Theorem~1]{merel}. \end{remark}